aslushnikov/getting-started-with-cdp/README.md

 ```

 A few things to notice:
-1. Every command that is sent over to CDP must have a unique “id” parameter.
+1. [Line 18](https://github.com/aslushnikov/getting-started-with-cdp/blob/master/wsclient.js#L18): Every command that is sent over to CDP must have a unique “id” parameter.
 Message responses will be delivered over websocket and will have the same “id”.
 2. Incoming WebSocket messages without “id” parameter are protocol events.
 3. CDP heavily relies on messages order.
 In case of `Target.setDiscoverTargets`, it is (implicitly) guaranteed that all current targets will be reported before the response.